Marshan Moultry, Cofounder, Co-CEO, Artistic Director

 When not working, Marshan enjoys hosting dinner parties, traveling internationally, and occasionally doing nothing while lying on a beach.

-Service is a way of life for Cindy, who has been a hospice volunteer, crisis counselor, meal deliverer, fair-trade-store worker, and Peace Corps Volunteer in Mongolia.
+Service is a way of life for cindy, who has been a hospice volunteer, crisis counselor, meal deliverer, fair-trade-store worker, wedding celebrant, and Peace Corps Volunteer in Mongolia.

-Resounding Love represents a happy marriage of two of her biggest interests: music and diversity, equity, and inclusion (DEI).
-Cindy has sung in gospel choirs; played organ, piano, and handbells in churches; been a trombonist in marching and jazz bands; and likes to noodle on the guitar and drums in her spare time.
+RLCA represents a happy marriage of two of her biggest interests: music and DEI (diversity, equity and inclusion). cindy has sung in gospel choirs, played organ, piano and handbells in churches, been a trombonist in marching and jazz bands, and is learning how to play the drums in her 50s.

 Willie Mullins, Board Chair